sohag1426/Flexible-PHP-Pagination/Documentation.md

 > Required - a number WITHOUT A LINK.
 This is used for the current page you are on

 Parameter 3:
-> Optional - this accepts only 0 and 1.
-When set to 1 it will reverse *only the order of the numbers* backwards.
+> Optional - this accepts only TRUE and FALSE.
+When set to TRUE it will reverse *only the order of the numbers* backwards.

 Next up are tags.
 Because we wanted to make it easy to use we added easy to use tags.
 Much like template engines use them.
 There are only the tags we created and they are **Case Sensetive**.